MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Budget.md

 ## <a name="isexplicitlyshared"></a>isExplicitlyShared
 Gets a Boolean value that indicates whether this budget is a shared budget.

+Shared budgets let you set a single daily budget that's used by any campaign within the same account that you designate.
+Without a shared budget your campaigns may not fully utilize their budgets.
+For example, without a shared budget, if you set campaign A's budget to $10 and campaign B's budget to $10, it's possible that campaign A may spend only $8 of its budget.
+But because campaign B is performing well, it spent all of its budget and could have spent more.
+With a shared budget, campaign B would automatically take the remaining $2, increasing the chance that more traffic is sent your way.

 ### Returns:
 |Type|Description|
 |-|-